xieyuheng/inner/topics/language-design-diary/report-on-the-little-typer/2--doin-what-comes-naturally.md

+---
-# 2. Doin' What Comes Naturally
+title: 2.
+Doin' What Comes Naturally

-2020-10-04
+date: 2020-10-04
+---

-## Definition of eliminator
+# Definition of eliminator

 In chapter 1, there are constructors, which build values, and type constructors, which build types.